 Take a tour of the Rivers of America aboard the Mark Twain Riverboat.
 This 19th-century paddle boat is powered by steam and takes guests on a 15-minute ride around Tom Sawyer Island.
 Keep your eyes peeled and you can catch some fun frontier and old west scenes along the shores.

 Ready to test your aim?
 Head over to the Frontierland Shootin’ Exposition which features a bit of Arizona love, a replica of Boot Hill in Tombstone.
 There are almost 100 interactive targets to hit using a replica buffalo rifle.
+This attraction does cost extra, $1 will get you approximately 25 shots on the range.

 Eat the Golden Horseshoe